apollographql/connectors-community/connectors/stripe/README.md

 1. Add a schema designed for the module as a new `.graphql` file.
 2. Update the `router.yaml` and `supergraph.yaml` files accordingly.

+See [REST API reference](https://docs.stripe.com/api) for other modules that can be implemented.
+You can use the current modules in this folder as examples to work with.